mugx/Koordinator/README.md

 # Example

-- Let's say we want to push a view controller into a navigation stack, just need to call the `start` function:
+- Let's say we want to push a view controller into a navigation stack, just need to call the `start` function of the `BaseCoordinator`:

 ```